tshort/tblr/README.md

 ### v0.x.x

 * Add `note` for table notes.
+* Improve decimal alignment to work with notes and other formatting.
 * Add `ret` option to `tblr` to allow returning components.

 ### v0.2.0